ALTERNATIVE METHODS OF INSTRUCTION

 APPLICABILITY OF SUBCHAPTER Q

-The provisions of 19 Administrative Code Chapter 4, Subchapter Q apply to academic credit courses, clinical courses, degree and certificate programs, and formula-funded workforce continuing education provided by a community college outside the boundaries of its service area through off-campus instruction; academic credit courses and programs offered by any public institution of higher education outside of Texas, including Study-Abroad, Study-in-America, out-of-state, and out-of-country courses; and self-supporting courses and programs that are offered through off-campus instruction.
-These provisions do not apply to continuing education, except for formula-funded workforce continuing education, provided by Navarro College.
+Administrative Code Title 19, Chapter 4, Subchapter Q governs the following types of instruction offered by institutions of higher education: academic credit courses, clinical courses, degree and certificate programs, and formula-funded workforce continuing education provided by a community college outside the boundaries of its service area through off-campus instruction; academic credit courses and programs offered by any public institution of higher education outside of Texas, including Study-Abroad, Study-in-America, out-of-state, and out-of-country courses; and self-supporting courses and programs that are offered through off-campus instruction.
+Administrative Code Title 19, Chapter 4, Subchapter Q does not apply to continuing education, except for formula-funded workforce continuing education, provided by public two-year colleges.
+19 TAC 4.273

 STANDARDS OF CRITERIA

-- Comply with the standards and criteria of the Southern Association of Colleges and Schools Commission on Colleges.
+- Institutions shall comply with the standards and criteria of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-- Report enrollments, courses, and graduates associated with self-supporting offerings as required by the commissioner.
+- Institutions shall report enrollments, courses, and graduates associated with self-supporting offerings as required by the commissioner.

-- Report fees received for self-supporting and out-of-state/country courses in accordance with general institutional accounting practices.
+- Institutions shall report fees received for self-supporting and out-of-state/country courses in accordance with general institutional accounting practices.

-- Provide students academic support services appropriate for off-campus instruction such as academic advising, career counseling, library, and other learning resources.
+- Students shall be provided academic support services appropriate for off-campus instruction such as academic advising, career counseling, library, and other learning resources.

-- Ensure that off-campus instruction sites are of sufficient quality for the delivery methods and courses offered.
+- Off-campus instruction sites shall be of sufficient quality for the delivery methods and courses offered.

 The following standards and criteria apply to programs offered under the provisions of 19 Administrative Code, Chapter 4, Subchapter Q:

-- Each program shall be within the role and mission of Navarro College and shall be on the inventory of approved programs.
+- Each program shall be within the role and mission of the institution responsible for offering the instruction and shall be on the inventory of approved programs.

-- Prior Coordinating Board approval may be required before Navarro College may offer programs in certain subject area disciplines or under other conditions specified by the Coordinating Board or the commissioner.
+- Prior Coordinating Board approval may be required before an institution may offer programs in certain subject area disciplines or under other conditions specified by the Coordinating Board or the commissioner.

-- Navarro College will comply with the standards and criteria of any specialized accrediting agency or professional certification board for all programs offered off campus.
+- An institution offering an off-campus degree or certificate program shall comply with the standards and criteria of any specialized accrediting agency or professional certification board.

-- Each degree program offered off-campus will be approved by the College’s Board of Trustees prior to offering.
+- Each degree program offered off-campus will be approved by the institution’s governing Board or the board’s institutional designee.
 Certification of approval shall be submitted to the Coordinating Board upon request.

-- Navarro College requires that students (except for students in out-of-country programs) enrolled in a distance education degree program satisfy the same requirements for admission to the College and the program as required of regular on-campus students.
+- Institutions shall require that students (except for students in out-of-country programs) enrolled in a distance education degree program satisfy the same requirements for admission to the College and the program as required of regular on-campus students.
 Students in degree programs to be offered collaboratively shall meet the admission standards of their home institution.
 Out-of-country students shall meet equivalent standards for admission into programs.

 The following standards and criteria apply to programs offered under the provisions of 19 Administrative Code, Chapter 4, Subchapter Q, unless otherwise specified:

-- Each course shall be within the role and mission of Navarro College and shall be on its inventory of approved courses.
+- Each course shall be within the role and mission of the institution responsible and shall be on its inventory of approved courses.

-- Prior Coordinating Board approval may be required before Navarro College may offer courses in certain subject area disciplines or under other conditions specified by the Coordinating Board or the commissioner.
+- Prior Coordinating Board approval may be required before an institution may offer courses in certain subject area disciplines or under other conditions specified by the Coordinating Board or the commissioner.

 - Study-in-America and Study-Abroad courses offered by Navarro College, or by an approved consortium composed of Texas public institutions, must be reported to the Coordinating Board in the manner prescribed by the commissioner in order for the semester credit hours or contact hours generated in those courses to receive formula funding.